Bard to the future

 All of which is a roundabout way of saying I no longer experience that creeping dread when a news story touches on ideas explored in my novel.
 Quite the contrary.
 When yesterday I heard of David Reid’s report on the BBC’s ‘Click’ programme about computer programmes that replicate the styles, and arguably even souls, of great artists, I was only too happy to track down the link, take a look for myself, and simply savour the possibilities of what it had to say.

-Posted on December 17, 2012, in Authorship, Books, My books, So Long, Shakespeare and tagged creativity, david cope, david reid, DNA, futurology, genetics, So Long Shakespeare.
+Posted on December 17, 2012, in Authorship, Books, So Long, Shakespeare and tagged creativity, david cope, david reid, DNA, futurology, genetics, So Long Shakespeare.
 Bookmark the permalink.
-17 Comments.
+18 Comments.